Our Leadership

 michelle.beck@ncdps.gov

 As Director of North Carolina’s Statistical Analysis Center, Michelle Beck manages all data-driven research and analysis projects on criminal justice.
-This includes publications and the development of the Justice Data Portal that launched in March 2022, to provide publicly available data at the state and county level.
-Ms. Beck has 28 years of experience working in research and program evaluation utilizing various quantitative and qualitative data collection and data analysis methodologies with knowledge of evidence-based practices.
+This includes publications and the development of the Justice Data Portal, to provide publicly available data at the state and county level for crime reports and traffic stops, with Adult Correction data to be added soon.
+Ms. Beck has over 30 years of experience working in research and program evaluation utilizing various quantitative and qualitative data collection and data analysis methodologies with knowledge of evidence-based practices.
 She has served on key criminal justice advisory taskforces and worked in multiple state agencies – Program Evaluation Division, NC General Assembly; State Center for Health Statistics; Department of Correction; Labor and Economic Analysis Division, NC Commerce; and Administrative Analysis, Department of Public Safety.
 Ms. Beck received her undergraduate degree and Master of Science in Sociology from N.C.
 State University.

 Delegate